mbridak/FieldDayLogger-Curses/README.md

 #### Autofill
 If you have worked this person before on another band/mode the program will load the class and section used previously for this call so you will not have to enter this info again.

+#### The Log
+If you've gotten this far I commend you.
+Let's hope this part actually works, 'cause if you spent 24 hours yelling into a mic, tapity tap taping a Morse key and clickity click clicking on an FT8 screen and all you get is 'sad trombone'...
+Well...

+The command '.L' will as far as I can tell generate a cabrillo log file which you should edit to add your name, email address, home address and possible club affiliation.
+It will also generate a statistics file with a band/mode breakdown, which is something you'll have to hand enter on the ARRL submission page.

+I've used cr/lf line endings because that's what the log checker expects.
+So if you edit the file you might want to run the file through 'unix2dos' to make sure the checker does not choke.

 ## TODO
   * Enter a contact at a specific time.